borisliao/inventory-manager/README.md

 Uses Express and Node with MYSQL as the database

 Collaborators:
-Eric Wong
+- Eric Wong
-Avi Jain
+- Avi Jain
+- Karan Jain
-Boris Liao
+- Boris Liao
-Stanley Tsuei
+- Stanley Tsuei